com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Distribution of Different Programming Languages in different countries**

 To investigate the geographical distribution of programming languages, we aimed to display the number of programming languages originating in various countries on a map.
-To accomplish this, data cleaning described before was applied to standardize country names.
+To accomplish this, data cleaning described before was applied to standardize the column `country`.
 Additionally, a programming language may be developed collaboratively by multiple countries.
 Therefore, we allocate a fraction, calculated as (1/the total number of countries contributing to its development), to each participating country.

 ![bar_and_line](./image/global_map.png)